x0a/win-gnome/README.md

 Start Menu -> "adjust performance" -> Uncheck "Fade or slide menus into view"

 Reduces delay between leaving the start menu and the taskbar being hidden.

+# Troubleshooting

+## Taskbar sometimes doesn't hide

+Seems to be a bug with Windows 10.

+Easy fix is to open a small program like Notepad from the Start Menu, you can close the program afterwards.